qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_interaction.rst

   qx.ui.core.FocusHandler.getInstance().addRoot(myWidget);

 Activation is related to focus.
 While focus is limited to widgets which are marked as ``focusable``, any widget can be activated.
-Usually, the activation moves around while clicking on widgets (during the ``mouseup`` event).
-The focus is applied to the next focusable parent while the activation directly happens on the widget that was clicked on.
+Usually, the activation moves around while tapping on widgets (during the ``pointerup`` event).
+The focus is applied to the next focusable parent while the activation directly happens on the widget that was tapped on.
 Activation is mainly used for keyboard support (key events start bubbling from the active widget).
 Compared to the focus, there is no visual highlighting for this state.
 To change the currently focused or active widget just call ``focus()`` or ``activate()``:

 ::